nadaa/Rate-Limiter/README.md

 #  Token Bucket Rate Limiter

-A Token Bucket rate limiter middleware for Express.js built with TypeScript and backed by Redis.
+A Token Bucket rate-limiter middleware built using Express.js, TypeScript, and Redis.
 It provides configurable, per-client rate limiting using a Redis-backed token bucket algorithm.

 ---